drllama07/MKA_Programming_language/matrices.md

 - Now you can manipulate 2D matrices in MKA, opening up even more use scenarios.

+***NOTE:*** This new update is not fully documented and tested.
+Therefore, this new features might contain bugs.

 ## Syntax

 - An example of declaring a matrix: